-The LM5115 can be configured as a standalone DC/DC synchronous buck controller.
-In this mode the LM5115 uses leading edge modulation in conjunction with valley current mode control to control the synchronous buck power stage.
-The internal oscillator within the LM5115 sets the clock frequency for the high and low side drivers of the external synchronous buck power MOSFETs .
+The LM5115A can be configured as a standalone DC/DC synchronous buck controller.
+In this mode the LM5115A uses leading edge modulation in conjunction with valley current mode control to control the synchronous buck power stage.
+The internal oscillator within the LM5115A sets the clock frequency for the high and low-side drivers of the external synchronous buck power MOSFETs .
 The clock frequency in the synchronous buck mode is programmed by the SYNC pin resistor and RAMP pin capacitor.
-Connecting a resistor between a dc bias supply and the SYNC pin produces a current, I{SYNC} , which sets the charging current of the RAMP pin capacitor .
+Connecting a resistor between a dc bias supply and the SYNC pin produces a current, $I{SYNC}$ , which sets the charging current of the RAMP pin capacitor.
 The RAMP capacitor is charged until its voltage reaches the peak ramp threshold of 2.25V.
 The RAMP capacitor is then discharged for 300ns before beginning a new PWM cycle.
-The 300ns reset time of the RAMP pin sets the minimum off time of the PWM controller in this mode.
-The internal clock frequency in the synchronous buck mode is set by I{SYNC} , the ramp capacitor, the peak ramp threshold, and the 300ns deadtime.
+The 300ns reset time of the RAMP pin sets the minimum off-time of the PWM controller in this mode.
+The internal clock frequency in the synchronous buck mode is set by $I{SYNC}$ , the ramp capacitor, the peak ramp threshold, and the 300ns deadtime.

-$F{CLK} \approx 1 / ((C{RAMP} \times 2.25V) / (I{SYNC} \times 3) + 300ns)$
+$F{CLK} \cong 1 / ((C{RAMP} \ge 2.25V) / (I{SYNC} \ge 3) + 300ns)$

-See the LM5115 dc evaluation board application note (AN-1367 SNVA106) for more details on the synchronous buck mode.
+See the LM5115 dc evaluation board application note (AN-1367, literature number SNVA106) for more details on the synchronous buck mode.
+Please note that LM5115A is similar to LM5115 except for the tracking feature.